smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 ### Setting The User's Seat (RPC v6.0+)
 Before you attempt to take control of any module, you should have your user select their seat location as this affects which modules they have permission to control.
 You may wish to show the user a map or list of all available seats in your app in order to ask them where they are located.
 The following example is only meant to show you how to access the available data and not how to build your UI/UX.

 An array of seats can be found in the `seatLocationCapability`'s `seat` array.
-Each [iOS]`SDLSeatLocation`!@@![android, javaSE, javaEE]`SeatLocation`!@ object within the `seats` array will have a `grid` parameter.
+Each @![iOS]`SDLSeatLocation`!@@![android, javaSE, javaEE]`SeatLocation`!@ object within the `seats` array will have a `grid` parameter.
 The `grid` will tell you the seat placement of that particular seat.
-This information can be very useful for creating a map or list for users to select from.
+This information is useful for creating a seat location map from which users can select their seat.

 @![iOS]
 ##### Objective-C